byuitechops/audit-early-documentation/availability-after-start-date-audit/availability-after-start-date-key-components.md

 <!-- Think through the process as much as makes sense, and then create a magic box chart with the whiteboard and place it here. -->

 ## Explanation of Design
-This audit will test the workflow_state of a given course.
-The audit is passed a List of strings called CourseCodes.
-For each of the course codes in the list, the audit does an HTTP Request in order to get the JSON for the Course using the endpoint: `/courses/:course_id/settings`.
-Using the JSON, it will take the value that the course has for workflow_state: `/workflow_state`.
-If the workflow_state is set to available, then the audit passes.
-If the workflow_state is set to unpublished, then the audit will fail.
-The result of the audit will be passed into a list of audit results.
-Once all of the course codes have been processed, the audit will return that list of audit results.
+This audit will test the `restrict_student_future_view` of a given course.
+The audit is passed a single Course Code string.
+The audit will make an API call to the course (`/api/v1/courses/{courseCode}/settings`) and will take the value that the course has for `restrict_student_future_view`.
+If the `restrict_student_future_view` is set to `true`, then the audit passes (because students are restricted from seeing the course before the start date).
+If the `restrict_student_future_view` is not set to `true`, then the audit will fail.
+The result of the audit will be passed into a list of audit results and then this list is returned.

 ### Used Libraries